yuhko-msft/microsoft-graph-docs/api-reference/beta/api/team-sendactivitynotification.md

 ---
 title: "SendActivityNotification: Team"
-description: "Send an activity feed notification to a single user, to all users in a chat, or to all users in a team."
+description: "Send an activity feed notification to all users in a team."
 localization_priority: Normal
 author: "nkramer"
 ms.prod: "microsoft-identity-platform"